How To Write A Movie Name In An Essay

 Trends and Latest Developments

 In contemporary academic writing, the principles of formatting movie titles remain largely consistent with established style guides.
-However, several trends and developments are worth noting to ensure your work remains current and aligned with modern scholarly practices.
+Still, several trends and developments are worth noting to ensure your work remains current and aligned with modern scholarly practices.

 Digital Accessibility and Hyperlinking